-This statement certifies that the Battery Park City Authority followed a process that assessed and documented the adequacy of its internal control structure and policies for the year ending October 31, 2020.
-To the extent that deficiencies were identified, the Authority has developed and implemented corrective action plans to reduce corresponding risks.
+This statement certifies that the Battery Park City Authority followed a process that assessed and documented the adequacy of its internal control structure and policies for the year ending October 31, 2021.
+To the extent that deficiencies were identified, the Authority has developed corrective action plans to reduce corresponding risks.

-Pursuant to the Authority's 2018 three-year audit plan, an audit firm reviewed policies, procedures, and execution of seven areas of the Authority's business, and issued recommendations or provided consulting assistance to improve performance and controls in each of those areas.
-The Authority has either completed or is in the process of implementing the audit firm's recommendations.
-Additionally, in 2020 the Authority conducted a risk assessment and developed a two-year internal audit program, which is currently commencing.
+Additionally, in 2021 the Authority conducted a risk assessment and developed a two-year internal audit program, which is currently commencing.
+Pursuant to the 2021 two-year audit plan, an audit firm reviewed policies, procedures, and execution of seven areas of the Authority's business, and issued draft reports with 42 recommendations to improve performance and controls.
+The Authority is in the process of implementing those recommendations.

-3. Material Changes in O perations
+3. Material Changes in Operations